aiven/devportal/docs/products/kafka/concepts/auth-types.rst

 With this certificate and the right technical setup, you can use your domain to encrypt the traffic to your service.

-By default Aiven enables TLS encryption for all  **Aiven for Apache Kafka** services and on your behalf handles the application, renewal, and configuration of certificates.
+By default Aiven enables TLS encryption for all  **Aiven for Apache Kafka** services and helps with the application, renewal, and configuration of certificates.

 There are two ways you can use TLS: